Real Estate Financing

 Since real estate is such a large investment, applying for a real estate loan is a more complicated process than applying for a short-term loan.
 Since you’re interested in a property to be used to generate income, lenders are going to be very interested in seeing a detailed business plan.

-The exact information you’ll need to provide will depend on how you plan on using the property (example: if your business will be occupying the entire space or if you’re buying a property for the purpose of leasing it out to other businesses).
+The exact information you’ll need to provide on the loan application will depend on how you plan on using the property (example: if your business will be occupying the entire space or if you’re buying a property for the purpose of leasing it out to other businesses).
 However, you can expect to provide much of the same information that you would need to provide for any other type of business loan, such as:

 - Resumes for yourself and your partners or other principal employees